Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 \subsection{Overall distribution and kinematics of the ionized gas}

-In Fig.~\ref{fig:2d_maps_starPA}, we present the two-dimensional maps of the H$\alpha$ surface brightness (corrected for the Galactic extinction), the velocity, and the velocity dispersion of the ionized gas in ESO~137-001 and its stripped tails.
+In Fig.~\ref{fig:2d_maps_starPA}, we present the two-dimensional maps of the H$\alpha$ surface brightness (corrected for the Galactic extinction) and S/N, the velocity, and the velocity dispersion of the ionized gas in ESO~137-001 and its stripped tails.
 Our \textit{MUSE} observations provide a limit of $1.6\times10^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ for the H$\alpha$ surface brightness at S/N $>3$, enabling us to trace the detailed distribution and structures of the ionized gas across the whole stripped tails.
-The bright H$\alpha$ emission is mainly from the galaxy disk and \hii{} regions, while the H$\alpha$ emission from the diffuse ionized gas in the stripped tails is relatively faint.
-The locations of \hii{} regions tend to be close to the galaxy disk, which are mainly within the inner half of the stripped tails.
+Based on the H$\alpha$ surface brightness, we separated \hii{} regions and the diffuse ionized gas\footnote{In the stripped tails, the ionized gas outside \hii{} regions is considered as the diffuse ionized gas.
+This could be different from the original concept of the diffuse ionized gas (DIG), which represents the diffuse ionized interstellar medium in the galaxy discs or haloes.
+The diffuse ionized gas in the stripped tails also includes the mixing component of the stripped ISM and the surrounding ICM.} in the stripped tails.
+The details for the identification of \hii{} regions were presented in \citet{Waldron2022}.
+In brief, we first adopted SExtractor with criteria on the shape of regions to identify the \hii{} region candidates.
+Then we applied the limits on the integrated H$\alpha$ flux and {\mbox{[N\,\textsc{ii}]}}/H$\alpha$ emission-line ratio to select the final \hii{} regions.
+In total, we selected 43 \hii{} regions in the stripped tails.
+They have a median H$\alpha$ surface brightness of $9.4\times10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$, which is significantly higher than that of $1.4\times10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ for the diffuse ionized gas.
+All \hii{} regions are located within the inner half of the stripped tails and have a median projected distance of $\sim11$ kpc from the galaxy centre, suggesting their distributions tend to be close to the galaxy disc.
 This signature has also been noticed in the previous studies with the narrow band imaging and IFS observations \citep{Sun2007,Fossati2016}.
-At the middle part of the stripped tails ($\sim40$ kpc projected distance from the galaxy center), one region with diffuse ionized gas also presents bright H$\alpha$ emission.
+At the middle part of the stripped tails ($\sim40$ kpc projected distance from the galaxy centre), one region with diffuse ionized gas also presents bright H$\alpha$ emission.
 As shown in \citep{Sun2021}, this region also has the highest X-ray surface brightness in the tail.
-There are no significant kinematic differences between this bright blob and its surrounding diffuse gas, suggesting it is probably just a dense clump out of its surroundings.
+There are no significant kinematic differences between this bright blob and its surrounding diffuse gas, suggesting it is just a denser concentration of gas with respect to the surrounding regions.